Devil's Slide (Utah): Background

-Devil's Slide was originally discovered by Utah settlers in the 1840s in upper Weber Canyon.
-Early settlers, including a well known railman by the name of John Walker, called the side "Gutter Defile" on their maps.
+Early settlers, including a well known railman by the name of John Walker, called the site "Gutter Defile" on their maps.
 The settlers were working with the Transcontinental Railroad to establish tracks through the Weber Canyon, Utah area.

 There are four other geological formations in the United States called "Devil's Slide," including California and Montana, just north of Yellowstone in addition to the one in Utah.
-Utah Geologist believe the Slide was formed 170 to 180 million years ago by a draining sea that poured down the center of the Slide.
+Utah Geologists believe the Slide's strata was deposited 170 to 180 million years ago by a shallow sea that covered the area.
+The layers were then tilted during a mountain-forming event around 75 million years ago.
+Center layers of a different composition have eroded away over millions of years.
 The first mentioning of Devil's Slide by its current name was in 1875.

 The Salt Lake Tribune printed a story on the workcamp turned small town near the Slide on June 28, 1888, authored by Allan Forman.
 The town had sprung up due to the abundant limestone available in the area.
 The Native American tour guide the newspaper had hired called the formation, "Devil's War Club."
 The mining town was originally called Portland, but would be renamed Devil's Slide in honor of the proximity to the Slide nearby.
 Before the Great Depression, Devil's Slide had 500 residents, but would slowly close down until only a school and small group of families remained.
 The town would eventually be closed after the mining company shut down operations.
 A large gravel pit is the only evidence the town existed that remains to this day.

-Legends of the Slide

-Local legend about the Slide states that when God threw Lucifer out of heaven after he betrayed him, before the start of mankind, he slid down the mountainside to hell along the route of Devil's Slide.

-Another legend states that Father Pietro del Torra, a Christian Missionary traveling through the canyon encountered the Devil, disguised as a Spaniard.
-The Father was tempted of the Devil with food, spirits, wealth, and other fine material things.
-When the Priest resisted, the Devil threatened to kill him.
-The Father held up a crucifix and prayed, which weakened the Devil, causing him to fall down the side of the mountain, thus forming Devil's Slide, the Devil's Club, or the Devil's Gate, another term by which the Slide was previously known.